 - Crooked teeth – If your wisdom teeth grow in crooked, it can place pressure on your surrounding teeth and increase your risk for tooth decay

-While these are the main reasons for wisdom teeth extraction, Dr. Ahmed may also recommend an extraction if you experience severe pain, repeated infection, gum disease, or tooth decay.
+While these are the main reasons for wisdom teeth extraction, Dr. Hindi may also recommend an extraction if you experience severe pain, repeated infection, gum disease, or tooth decay.

 Types of Impaction

 When your tooth doesn’t fully erupt, it can place pressure on your adjacent teeth and bone.
 There are various types of impaction and their angle in relation to your gums will determine the level of risk involved in avoiding treatment.
 Some impactions won’t require an extraction, while others will cause issues and require removal.
 The types of impaction include:

 During vertical impaction, the wisdom tooth is growing in straight and rarely requires extraction.
 Extraction is only necessary if the tooth is putting pressure on the adjacent molar or the posterior bones.

 Mesial impaction is the most common type of impaction.
 It occurs when the tooth is angled toward the front of the mouth.
 The tooth tends to push against the adjacent molar and may cause pain.
 The angle of the tooth determines whether it needs to be extracted.

 Distal impaction occurs when the tooth is angled towards the back of the mouth.
 The increase in angle will increase the chances that your tooth won’t fully erupt and will hit the bone instead, requiring an extraction.

 A horizontal impaction is typically the most painful and always requires an extraction.
 It occurs when the tooth lies parallel to your jawbone, pushing against your molar and causing extreme pain.
 This type of impaction may warrant the removal of some bone.